yomi413/html-email-newsletter/README.md

 In this first project for Moms Can & Co.
 Cohort 5 we were tasked with the creation of an HTML email newsletter.
 As part of the project here are some of the things we had to tackle:

-1. Establish good lines of communication with our project partners as we learn how to peer program and work remotely.
+1. Establish good lines of communication with our project partners as we learn to peer program and work remotely.
 2. Learn how to use GitHub to establish proper use of version control.
 3. Build our newsletter using HTML and inline CSS.
 4. Understand the proper use of the `<table>` element and its children elements in the layout of the email newsletter.